 The main issue here is how to define new whereabouts and, as a result, how to define pioneers.
 The first definition is as large as possible and, even if some of these results are biased by the limits of our family reconstitution, we have an exhaustive observatory for the object we define here, that is, the places of the parents, and a more limited observatory of the places of the ancestors.
 We can see whether or not individuals restrained themselves to living in places where their ancestors have already moved, which may reveal some sort of stability of the latest generation.
 The second definition takes into account the scope of the territory of the family's members.
-It represents a more radical way to leave one's family as it means going far
+It represents a more radical way to leave one's family as it means going far away from the family, at least the family as we define it.
+However, we should be cautious because moving away does not necessarily mean escaping from the family; rather, this distance may measure a larger separation from the family.

-25 It may also be the case that one of his relatives whom we have not identified lives in that nearby place.
+&lt;sup>25 It may also be the case that one of his relatives whom we have not identified lives in that nearby place.

-26 It is equally determined by the greatest distance between the barycentre and a commune of the territory.
+&lt;sup>26 It is equally determined by the greatest distance between the barycentre and a commune of the territory.